obada-naser/reading-notes/301-course/class06.md

 ## Things I want to know more about

-I want to know more about node.js and npm anh how to use them in our programming.
+I want to know more about node.js and npm and how to use them in our programming.